yawaramin/scala-modules/README.md

 Functional Data Structures (appropriate, as Okasaki famously uses SML in the code examples for his data structures).

-I also found a very thoughtful [answer and discussion](http://stackoverflow.com/q/23006951/20371) to the same question, posed on Stack Overflow.
+I also found a very thoughtful answer and discussion ('Encoding Standard ML modules in OO', 2014) of the same question, posed on Stack Overflow.
 The answer and discussion here are just a gold mine of information about Scala's theoretical issues with handling ML-style modules.
 The key points I took away from them:

   - ML functor = Scala function.
 This is slightly more elegant than the cumbersome declaration of a new class; but it does require a little